lucascda/acai-go/README.md

-# Go Microservices Todo App
+# Go Microservices Açaí Shop

 ## Introduction

-This project is a Go Monorepo implementing a TODO app with microservices architecture.
+This project is a Go Monorepo implementing a açaí shop api  with microservices architecture.

 TODO